-Historic Limerick, known to many as Ireland's sporting city, is also a great student centre boasting two excellent higher education institutions.
-Located at the head of the Shannon Estuary, where the famous river Shannon meets the Atlantic Ocean, Limerick is also a growing cultural hub, having been honoured as Ireland's inaugural National City of Culture in 2014.
+Historic Limerick, known to many as Ireland's sporting city, is also a great student center boasting excellent higher education institutions.
+Located at the head of the Shannon Estuary, where the famous river Shannon meets the Atlantic Ocean, Limerick is also a growing cultural hub, having been honored as Ireland's inaugural National City of Culture in 2014.

 Possibly better known to many Indonesians as home of The Corrs, Dundalk is a small student town just a short trip north from Ireland's capital, Dublin!
 A location with a fascinating history, this medieval town is also home to Dundalk FC - one of Ireland's Premier League football clubs - and was once, according to legend, also the home of Cúchulainn, one of Ireland's many folk heroes.

-Dundalk Institute of Technology is located here, and has proven to be very popular with Indonesian students.
+Dundalk Institute of Technology is located here, and has proven to be very popular amongst Indonesian students

 Maynooth, situated outside Dublin city, is Ireland's only university town, with a population of approximately 20,000 during the academic year.
 However, its small size is no disadvantage; numerous degree courses are offered here, and the universities' academic departments are world renowned.
 Its small size also offers are more intimate living experience, while the bright lights of the big city are less than half an hour away, and is home to Maynooth University a Pontifical University and Ireland's main Roman Catholic seminary

 There are 7 steps to take in order to begin your new life studying in Ireland!